VPDC

 • A Tdap booster is also recommended during the 3rd trimester of pregnancy.

-• Have ever had Guillain-Barré syndrome (also called “GBS”)
+• Anyone who has ever had Guillain-Barré syndrome (also called "GBS") less than 6 weeks after getting the DTaP, Tdap, or Td vaccine

-• Had severe pain or swelling after a previous shot of DTap, Tdap, or Td
+• Anyone who has had severe pain or swelling after a previous shot of DTaP, Tdap, or Td (this is sometimes called an Arthus reaction)

 • Eligible for or are enrolled in Medi-Cal